 2D Data Objects

-Data objects come in two varieties: volume data and projection data (sinograms), and can be manipulated using the following commands:
+ASTRA data objects come in two varieties: volume data and projection data (sinograms).
+A data object can be created using the following commands:

 create